Water Line Repair Cost

 Traditional Trenched Excavation: $50–$150 per linear foot

-Best for long breaks in an open yard where city water lines run shallow
+• Best for long breaks in an open yard where city water service lines run shallow

 Trenchless Pipe Lining (CIPP): $80–$200 per linear foot

-A resin liner goes inside the existing pipe and hardens no digging
+• A resin liner goes inside the existing pipe and hardens, no digging required

-Saves your driveway, yard, and any landscaping overhead
+• Saves your driveway, yard, and any landscaping overhead, keeping line repair costs lower than open excavation

-Best for badly deteriorated service lines that can't be lined
+• Best for badly deteriorated service lines that can't be lined, basically a pipe replacement without the trench

-Higher upfront price, but restoration costs are the least compared to open trenching
+• Higher upfront price, but restoration costs are the least compared to open trenching at 250 per linear foot worth every penny when it protects a finished driveway

 Factors That Influence the Cost of Water Line Repair